Joshua-Pierson/Project2-Meme/README.md

 <img src="./Images/wireframe.png">

 ## Next Steps
-* I would also like to add a better front showing for users enjoyment like a moving background and displays of some Gif's/ Meme's
+* I would also like to add a better front showing of the GIFs like a hover function and isolationg on click to display the one Gif's/ Meme's

- * Next step would be to add somthing to the catagory tabs sections and make it so within the sections you can only search for items of that type within that page
+* I would also add somthing to the catagory section tabs and make it so within the each catogory the user will be able to only search for items of that type within the page

- * I would to work on the responsivenes and display of the page when using it on a mobile device and webpage.
+* I would also add the ability for the user to be able to download a specific GIF / Meme they likes and be able to use it.

 ## Author
 Joshua Pierson: <a href="https://www.linkedin.com/in/joshua-pierson726" rel="nofollow">@Linkedin</a>